-- Design of the gravel.
-See if this will best complement the entire tank, other decors and tank inhabitants.
+- Design of the gravel – See if this will top-tier complement the entire tank, other decors and tank inhabitants.
 Avoid congesting the aquarium and spare some space for your tank fish and plants to enjoy.

 Be reminded that you should not only look at how aesthetically beautiful the gravel product is, it must also ensure the safety of your aquarium pets.

 Aquarium gravel pertains to the material utilized on the bottom section of a tank.
 This could affect the wellness of the tank occupants, water filtration and chemistry and this could also have a considerable part of the tank’s aesthetic appeal.

 Gravel products work top-tier for freshwater tanks.
 Basically, one of the important things it does is allows water to flow through it so this could aid in warding off the accumulation of bacteria and amoebas in the substrate.